-Tinikling Dance may be one of the oldest dances from the Philippines and is now considered to be the country's national dance.
-This dance originated from Visayan Islands, one of the group of islands that comprises the Philippines.
+Tinikling Dance may be one of the oldest dances from the Philippines and is now considered the country's national dance.
+This dance originated from the Visayan Islands, one of the groups of islands that comprise the Philippines.

-In the state of Sabah, Malaysia, the ethnic group, the Kadazan has a similar dance probably due to the country's close proximity to the Visayan Islands.
+In the state of Sabah, Malaysia, the ethnic group Kadazan has a similar dance probably due to the country's close proximity to the Visayan Islands.

 Bamboo Dance, another name for Tinikling Dance